MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 ##### Your responsibilities
 In this architecture, the AKS cluster _is_ the cardholder data environment (CDE).
 That cluster is deployed as a private cluster for enhanced security.
 In a private cluster, network traffic between the AKS-managed Kubernetes API server and your node pools is private.
 The API server is exposed via a Private Endpoint in the cluster's network.

-Alternatively, you can choose a public cluster, however, there are challenges.
+You can also choose a public cluster, but be aware of potential challenges with this option.
 The API server will be exposed to the internet.
 The DNS record will always be discoverable.
 So, you need to have controls to keep the cluster API protected from public access.
-An approach is to have tight controls through Kubernetes role-based access controls (RBAC) paired with the authorized IP ranges feature of AKS.
-However, this solution is not recommended for clusters containing regulated workloads.
+An approach is to have tight controls through Kubernetes role-based access controls (RBAC), paired with the authorized IP ranges feature of AKS.
+However, this solution isn't recommended for clusters containing regulated workloads.

 When processing card holder data (CHD), the cluster will need to interact with networks that are considered to be trusted and untrusted.
-In this architecture, both the hub and spoke networks within the perimeter of PCI-DSS workload, are considered to be trusted networks.
+In this architecture, both the hub and spoke networks within the perimeter of PCI-DSS workload are considered to be trusted networks.

 Untrusted networks are networks outside that perimeter.
-This category includes the other hubs and spokes that might be on the same infrastructure but outside the workload perimeter, public internet, the corporate network, virtual networks in Azure or other cloud platform.
+This category includes the other hubs and spokes that might be on the same infrastructure, but are outside the workload perimeter, public internet, the corporate network, or virtual networks in Azure or another cloud platform.
 In this architecture, the virtual network that hosts the image builder is untrusted because it has no part to play in CHD handling.
 The CDE's interaction with such networks should be secured as per the requirements.
-With this private cluster, you can use Azure Virtual Network, Network Security Group (NSG), and other built-in features to secure the entire environment.
+With this private cluster, you can use Azure Virtual Network, an NSG, and other built-in features to secure the entire environment.

-For information about private clusters, see [Create a private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters).
+For information about private clusters, see [Create a private Azure Kubernetes Service cluster](https://docs.microsoft.com/azure/aks/private-clusters).

 #### Requirement 1.2.1